-- ✓ Always make sure children are supervised if they are near the top oven when it is in use. - ✓ Always take care when removing food from the top oven as the area around the top oven may be hot. - ✓ Always use oven gloves when handling any utensils which have been in the top oven as they will be hot. - ✓ Always use the Minute Minder if you are leaving the top oven unattended, this reduces the risk of food burning. - ✓ Always make sure that the top oven shelf is resting in the correct position in between two runners.
-Do not place the top oven shelf on top of the highest runner, this will lead to spillage and injury if the baking tray, or dish falls. - Do not place items on the door while it is open. - Do not wrap foil around the top oven shelf. - Do not drape tea towels near the top oven while it is on, this will cause a fire hazard. - Do not pull heavy items out from the top oven on the shelf, as they may overbalance and fall.
+- ✓ Always make sure children are supervised if they are near the top oven when it is in use. - ✓ Always take care when removing food from the top oven as the area around the top oven may be hot. - ✓ Always use oven gloves when handling any utensils which have been in the top oven as they will be hot. - ✓ Always use the Minute Minder (if fitted) if you are leaving the top oven unattended, this reduces the risk of food burning. - ✓ Always make sure that the top oven shelf is resting in the correct position in between two runners.
+Do not place the top oven shelf on top of the highest runner, this will lead to spillage and injury if the baking tray, or dish falls. - Do not place items of the door while it is open. - Do not wrap foil around the top oven shelf, or allow it to block the flue. - Do not drape tea towels near the top oven while it is on, this will cause a fire hazard. - Do not pull heavy items out from the top oven on the shelf, as they may overbalance and fall.